inductiva/inductiva/en/latest/_sources/api_reference/tiers_and_quotas.md

 > Tier basically defines which of the API functionalities are available to users, and which limits (quotas) are the users subject to.
 > There are multiple capabilities available in the Inductiva API, as well as several limits (quotas) on multiple computational aspects.
-> These capabilities and quotas may change when you enroll in a certain campaign, such as Genesis.
-> Users can be enrolled in multiple campaigns, but they are assigned to just one Tier.
+> Users are assigned to just one Tier.

 ***What happens if a user tries accessing capabilities or resources that are not within their tier’s limits?***